zetkin/lyra/README.md

 File permissions for the private key and lyra-store.json on your local machine also need to allow access for a user ID of 1001.

-**Tip:**
-For improved security, consider creating a dedicated SSH key specifically for use with this container, with restricted access to only the necessary repositories.

 #### Lyra Store

 Before running the container, ensure the file `lyra-store.json` exists on the host system.